roman-milk/roman-milk.github.io/humiliated.md

  "You can use me however you like," she said, a little too loud for comfort.

  "I will, you can be sure of that," he grinned.
-Report_Story #1